keygenqt/yii2-share2/README.md

 yii2-share2
 ===================

-This is the Share2 widget and a Yii 2 enhanced wrapper for the [Block "Share"](https://tech.yandex.ru/share/).
+This is the Share2 widget and a Yii 2 enhanced wrapper for the Yandex [Block "Share"](https://tech.yandex.ru/share/).

 ## Installation